-Pizza Tent is partnering with the Crispus Attucks Community Center for National Pizza Day to ‘Slice Out Hunger’ on Tuesday, February 9, 2021, from 11 am to 12 pm.
-Pizza Tent will be setting up at the Crispus Attucks Community Center and will be serving Cheese & Pepperoni pies boxed to go!
-For more information on the national campaign, click here.
+Pizza Tent is partnering with the Crispus Attucks Community Center for National Pizza Day to ‘Slice Out Hunger’ on Wednesday, February 9, 2021, from 11 am to 12 pm.
+They will be setting up at the Crispus Attucks Community Center and will be serving Cheese & Pepperoni pies boxed to go!

 When you think of Soul Food, do you think of comfort foods served at family gatherings and holidays that bring feelings of home?
 Traditional African American comfort foods include homemade macaroni and cheese, fried fish/chicken seasoned green beans, mashed potatoes and gravy, and ice-cold drink and so much more.
 Join us for a free soul food lunch at Crispus Attucks Café.
 The menu includes Fried Fish & Shrimp Mac & Cheese Green Beans Mashed Potatoes and gravy.